eonstoeons/V01D-Suite-ASCII-2.5D-Raycasted-GFX-Engine/V01D_Suite_Engine-main/Readme.md

-# V01D Engine 0.3 Alpha
+# V01D Graphics Engine 1.0 Alpha

 **“ONE FILE.
 EVERY APP.
 FOREVER.”**

 A single Python file containing the entire V01D ecosystem:
-17 fully-preserved apps, two real‑time and first-person ASCII, DDS raycasted 2.5D GFX engines, an IDE, an AI code generator, an injectible "PyCart / json-cart" system, and a complete SDK for building your own games and tools.
+12 fully-preserved apps (src folder), FOUR real‑time and first-person ASCII, DDS raycasted 2.5D GFX engines, an IDE, coding tool, an injectible "PyCart / json-cart" system, creative and utility apps such as Pyamby and Pysplore, and much more.

-Database updated with open source knowledge base compiled by Claude AI, as well as a number of public domain e-books from Project Gutenberg.
+Database updated with open source knowledge base compiled by Claude AI, as well as a number of public domain resources, sourced from Project Gutenberg.

 **Zero external dependencies — pure Python 3 + tkinter stdlib.**
 Works on Windows, macOS, and Linux.